Managing Inconsistent Energy When You're Neurodivergent

 In a world that operates on relentless output, inconsistent energy is a unique challenge.

-Fluctuating energy is a big part of being neurodivergent.
-Such as being autistic, ADHD, bipolar, or highly sensitive.
-Energy levels can also fluctuate with co-occuring conditions.
+Energy levels can also fluctuate with co-occurring conditions.
 These can include migraine, fibromyalgia, and EDS.

 So here’s how to manage inconsistent energy when you’re neurodivergent.